antnks/sonoff-bash/README.md

 ```
 JSON payload in the request is either `{"switch":"off"}` or `{"switch":"on"}`.

-While the mobile app uses extraparameters in the payload, like `sequence`, `deviceid`, `selfApikey`, I found that they are actually optional.
+While the mobile app uses extra parameters in the payload, like `sequence`, `deviceid`, `selfApikey`, I found that they are actually optional.

 # Encryption